-A related challenge is that people often think plagiarism means "cheating," but it is generally broader than people would assume.
+People often think plagiarism means "cheating," but it is generally broader than people would assume.
 Simply, if you use the expression of another without giving proper credit, you have plagiarized.

 Note that the prohibition on plagiarism applies to drafts, bulletin board assignments, outlines, and other academic submissions.
-If you turn it in to the school, it must have proper citations and attribution.
-Default to strictly following rules unless you are explicitly informed otherwise in writing by your professor.
+If you turn it into the school, it must have proper citations and attribution.
+Default to strictly following the rules unless you are explicitly informed otherwise in writing by your professor.

 Do you need to give credit for photographs, drawings, charts, and the like that you include in your work product?
 Yes.
 And you need permission or a license to use other people's work, unless there is an exception to the copyright laws such as fair use.